cmu-sei/juneberry/README.md

 As a reminder, the `juneberry/documentation/vignettes` directory contains more detailed walkthroughs of various Juneberry tasks.
 The vignettes provide helpful examples of how to construct various Juneberry configuration files, including datasets, models, and experiments.
+A good start is (Replicating a Classic Machine Learning Result with Juneberry)[./juneberry/documentation/vignettes/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md].

 # Copyright